 Business Licenses: Depending on its type of business and where it is located, your LLC may need to obtain other local and state business licenses.
 For details, see How to Start a Business in Oregon and the searchable Oregon License Directory.

-Department of Revenue: In some cases, for example if you have employees, you’ll need to register with the Oregon Department of Revenue (DOR).
-For more information on state LLC tax registration, see Nolo's article LLC Annual Report and Tax Filing Requirements: A 50-State Guide.
+Department of Revenue: In some cases, for example if you have employees, you'll need to register with the Oregon Department of Revenue (DOR).
+For more information on state LLC tax registration, see Nolo's article Oregon LLC Annual Filing Requirements.